 - why statisticians should be public, not civil, servants

 - how the social sciences need to get into statistics

-These were radical thoughts at the time, rarely articulated.
+Pulled together in one place, this amounted to radical thinking at the time, rarely articulated.

-I’m pleased to say that three obituaries for Ray are now available.
-The Royal Statistical Society has a short notice and a full obituary.
-These are supported by obituaries from the Regional Studies Association and The Town and Country Planning Association (which is only accessible to members).
-Many thanks for these go to Dr David Webster, Honorary Senior Research Fellow at the University of Glasgow for leading on these.
+I’m pleased to say that two full obituaries for Ray are now available: from The Royal Statistical Society and the Regional Studies Association.
+Others, including The Town and Country Planning Association and OUlife have been published but are only available to subscribers or members.
+Many thanks go to Dr David Webster, Honorary Senior Research Fellow at the University of Glasgow, for leading on these.